rizinorg/cutter/docs/source/building.rst

 * ``CUTTER_ENABLE_PYTHON_BINDINGS`` automatically generate Python Bindings with Shiboken2, required for Python plugins!
 * ``CUTTER_ENABLE_KSYNTAXHIGHLIGHTING`` use KSyntaxHighlighting for code highlighting.
 * ``CUTTER_ENABLE_GRAPHVIZ`` enable Graphviz for graph layouts.
+* ``CUTTER_EXTRA_PLUGIN_DIRS`` List of addition plugin locations.
+Useful when preparing package for Linux distros that have strict package layout rules.

+Cutter binary release options, not needed for most users and might not work easily outside CI environment:

 * ``CUTTER_ENABLE_CRASH_REPORTS`` is used to compile Cutter with crash handling system enabled (Breakpad).
+* ``CUTTER_ENABLE_DEPENDENCY_DOWNLOADS`` Enable downloading of dependencies.
+Setting to OFF doesn't affect any downloads done by r2 build.
+This option is used for preparing Cutter binary release packges.
+Turned off by default.
+* ``CUTTER_PACKAGE_DEPENDENCIES`` During install step include the third party dependencies.
+This option is used for preparing Cutter binary release packges.

 These options can be enabled or disabled from the command line arguments passed to CMake.
 For example, to build Cutter with support for Python plugins, you can run this command: